Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 What Is Testing?

 Testing is the process of checking a product as a whole and each of its parts separately.
-It can be carried out in many different ways using both manual approach and automated testing tools depending on the scale and goals of a project.
+It can be carried out in many ways, using both manual and automated testing tools, depending on the scale and goals of a project.

 • Develop a strategy outlining what aspects of the product will be tested, how testing will be conducted, and what criteria will define success.

-• Create test cases that cover a wide range of functionalities of a product.
+• Create test cases that cover a wide range of product functionalities.

 • Run test cases, either manually or through automated tools.